usommerl/vaadin-ngcdb/README.md

 About
 -----
 A small sample application which enables you to explore a database of nebulae and clusters of stars.
-Its main purpose is to demonstrate the utilzation of the [Vaadin](https://vaadin.com/)-Framework.
+Its main purpose is to demonstrate the utilization of the [Vaadin](https://vaadin.com/)-Framework.

 Screenshots
 -----------